 It’s always worth visiting your GP if you have any underlying health conditions that might affect your ability to exercise safely.

-In our latest Healthy Diet Plan, we’ve highlighted recipes that are especially beneficial after exercise as they supply a suitable balance of protein and carbohydrates.
+In our latest Healthy Diet Plan, we’ve highlighted recipes that are particularly beneficial after exercise as they supply a suitable balance of protein and carbohydrates.
 If you haven’t already, sign up today to receive free online access to the plan.

 Three tips to increase your activity levels